These Were The Biggest Trends Of Paris Fashion Week — Shop Them Now

 Moto Jackets

 While not necessarily groundbreaking, moto jackets have undergone a style update this season.
-To refresh the spring and fall staple for the new year, opt for interesting silhouettes and details (as seen at Schiaparelli) or a lighter hue like a beige or brown (Isabel Marant).
+To refresh the spring and autumn staple, opt for interesting silhouettes and details (as seen at Schiaparelli) or a lighter hue like a beige or brown (Isabel Marant).